lee0c/lee0c.github.io/_posts/2022-11-19-gendernotes.md

 categories: reference
 image:
     name: gendernotes1.png
-    alt: 'A page of handwritten notes with some loosely drawn charts, described further below.'
+    alt: 'A page of handwritten notes with some loosely drawn charts, described further in the post.'
 ---

 # transcription